Avoiding Confusion between Predictors and Inhibitors in Value Function Approximation: Introduction

+In our natural environment, some of the stimuli making up the state correlate directly with future rewarding or punishing events or outcomes.
+In animal learning or conditioning terms, such stimuli are referred to as ``excitors''. ``Inhibitors'', on the other hand, are defined as being correlated with the \emph{absence} of future events or outcomes that are otherwise expected.
+This distinction, in use since the days of Pavlov \cite{Pavlov_1927}, plays out in real world circumstances.
+The shape and red colouring of an apple (excitor) may indicate a positive future reward, only to be canceled by the discovery of a worm's borehole (inhibitor), or the punishment predicted by the scent of a predator (excitor) may be reduced by the perceived distance of its very faint call (inhibitor).
+Essentially, the role of an inhibitor is to cancel a certain excitor's predicted outcome and its perceived future reward value (i.e., sending it toward zero).

-In biological RL, as depicted in classical conditioning experiments, there is a distinction between stimuli (i.e., features) that predict punishment and those that cancel a prediction of reward.
-In the conditioned inhibition paradigm \cite{Pavlov_1927, Rescorla_1969}, animals receive alternated presentations of a stimulus followed by a reinforcer, say, a reward (A+) and a combination of that stimulus and another, followed by no reward (AX-).
+Inhibitors and excitors of opposite valence are similar and yet different in certain regards.
+A juicy apple (excitor) hanging from a tree beside which lays a predator (excitor of opposite valence) cancels the benefit one might have hoped to receive, just like an inhibitor.
+The excitor of opposite valence alone, however, encourages some action (e.g., escape from predator), whereas the inhibitor alone does not because it predicts a neutral outcome.
+In a classical conditioning paradigm referred to as conditioned inhibition \cite{Pavlov_1927, Rescorla_1969}, animals receive alternated presentations of a stimulus followed by a reinforcer, say, a reward (A+), and a combination of that stimulus and another, followed by no reward (AX-).
 Stimulus A becomes excitatory and stimulus X cancels or inhibits A's reward prediction.
-However, the two are not viewed as entirely symmetric opposites in this field.
-For example, the extinction of the inhibitor (X) is generally more complicated than mere non-reinforced presentations \cite{ZimmerhartRescorla_1974, LysleFowler_1985}, which is effective on excitatory stimuli such as A. In contrast, the VFA does see excitors and inhibitors as perfectly symmetric opposites.
+However, the two are not viewed as entirely symmetric opposites in the classical conditioning field.
+For example, the extinction of the inhibitor (i.e., eliminating its inhibitory properties) is generally more complicated than mere non-reinforced presentations \cite{ZimmerhartRescorla_1974, LysleFowler_1985}, which is effective on excitatory stimuli such as A. Thus the extinction of an inhibitor and an excitor of opposite valence are generally not accomplished using the same procedure.